-The surplus on a regulatory basis, as disclosed in the Legal & General Group Plc Annual Report and Accounts, incorporates the impacts of a recalculation of the Transitional Measure on Technical Provisions (TMTP) based on 31 December 2020 economic conditions.
-The group obtained regulatory approval to recalculate its TMTP at this date, as its risk profile materially changed following the completion of the sale of the Mature Savings business in 2020.
-This complies with current regulatory requirements to recalculate the TMTP every two years, unless there are significant market movements or significant changes in the group's risk profile triggering an earlier recalculation.
-The next recalculation on a regulatory basis will be due on 31 December 2021.
+The Own Funds incorporates the impacts of a recalculation of the Transitional Measure on Technical Provisions (TMTP) based on 31 December 2021 economic conditions.
+This recalculation complies with current regulatory requirements to recalculate the TMTP every two years and was approved by the PRA for 31 December 2021.
+The next recalculation on a regulatory basis will be due on 31 December 2023.